MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxspark.md

  ### `hdfsShareDir`
  character string specifying the file sharing location within HDFS.
 You must  have permissions to read and write to this location.
+When you are running in Spark local mode, this parameter will be ignored and it will be forced to be equal to the parameter shareDir.